 Sending Nudes Safely

 Sharing and sending kinky pics can be a brilliant way to arouse and connect with your cyberlovers.
-If you’re looking for inspiration, reading A Facetime Fantasy will give you many juicy ideas to play with.
 However, if someone asks for a naked selfie, presume they’re not the only one getting an insight into your beauty.
 Keeping your identity hidden by disguising your face and any unique features such as freckles, tattoos, scars or piercings will help distance yourself from the image.
 Additionally, if you are building a consensual relationship with someone online, make sure you discuss your joint terms of cyber protection.
 Ask what each other’s privacy needs and settings are and check first before recording, sharing, or screenshotting calls and images.
 This is important regarding the bond of trust you create, protecting one another in a respectful and consensual way.
 Read more about how to get cybersexy in this CHEEX manual.

 If someone leaks your pictures and videos, firstly, don’t panic.
 Make sure you have records of who you sent them to as proof of who may have shared them.
 Then take screenshots showing the full URL of the site your images or films have been shared on.
 Report it directly to the site or social media platform so they can remove the visuals, because, in most cases, they will have policies against revenge porn.
 However, the threat of someone sharing your private images can be as scary as the act itself so knowing the laws that protect you can help calm the nerves.
 Revenge porn is legally considered a crime in countries around Europe, America, Australasia and Asia, and prosecution can result in jail time, community service, restraining orders and monetary compensation.